SergioBrodesco/FdR-groupW/README.md

 <br>

-If you want to read the **Doxygen Documentation** for the code, you can find it in the docs folder.<br>
+If you want to read the **Doxygen Documentation** for the code, you can find it in the docs folder.
 Here you can find 2 types of documentation: an html folder that contains the static html pages, and a latex folder that contains pdf file.